 A signet ring was worn by kings and others in high authority to impress their seal in wax.
 The Lord was pleased with Zerubbabel and promised him a position of high authority on that day, meaning, in the Kingdom.
 What position he will hold and over whom he will hold it is not stated.

-join them and attach themselves to the house of Jacob.
-2. The peoples will take them along and bring them to their place, and the house of Israel will possess them as an
+strangers will join them and attach themselves to the house of Jacob.
+2. The peoples will take them along and bring them to their place, and the house of Israel will possess them

 ~ Isaiah 14:1-2 ~

 Israel will rule over her former oppressors and will also take individuals from among them as male servants and female servants . . . as an inheritance in the land of the LORD, namely, Israel.